-Rope CTs sold by eGauge Systems before July 2014 are "calibrated" rope CTs.
+Green Magnelab rope CTs sold by eGauge Systems before July 2014 are "calibrated" rope CTs.
 These 6" rope CTs each have slightly different output characteristics.
-Because of this, each rope CT came with a calibration sticker connected to the CT leads.
+Each rope CT came with a calibration sticker connected to the CT leads.
 For accurate operation, the value printed on the calibration sticker has to be entered into the eGauge configuration.
 Specifically, to configure a calibrated rope CT with a calibration sticker, note the box labeled "cal:".
 In this box, enter the value printed on the calibration label.
 This is usually a value in the range from -20% to +20%.
-In the example below, we entered a value of 2.5%.